aisamanra/tansu/README.md

 the `Serialize` typeclass from the [`cereal`](https://hackage.haskell.org/package/cereal) library.
-No type information is saved in the key-value store, so care must be taken to ensure that the correct deserializer is being used when a value is extracted from the backing store.
+No type information is saved in the key-value store, so care must be taken to ensure that the correct types are used in creating a `Tansu` computation.

 A value of type `TansuDb` represents a given key-value mapping.
 The only way to interact with a `TansuDb` is by running a `Tansu` command, which